JASPER BANKS 1938 - 2020 - Obituary

 He accepted Christ at an early age and joined the Mt.
 Level Baptist Church Amelia, Va.
 He was educated at Southside High School in Dinwiddie Va.
 He also was a welder at Brockwell Welding Company in Petersburg Va.
 He loved outside; working in the yard, fishing, and working on cars, taking care of the church cemetery and over all , he was a loving and caring devoted husband, dad, grandfather, brother and friend too many which are too numerous to name.

-He leaves to cherish his memories two sons; Franklin Johnson (Laretha) of Columbus Ga. and David Johnson of Mckenney Va.; four daughters, Joyce Woodson (Andre') of Petersburg Va., Louise Winfield (Isham) of Dinwiddie Va., Mary Bell (Kervin) of Petersburg Va., and Gloria Woolridge of Dewitt Va.; 22 grandchildren; 19 great-grandchildren; two brothers Sam Banks of Baltimore MD., Julius Banks of Petersburg Va.; six sisters Helen Cameron, Mary Johnson, Corrine Taylor all of Ford Va., Bertha Reese and Eleanor Ledbetter (Carlton) of Petersburg Va., and Shirley Coleman of Church Road Va., and a devoted daughter-in-law Gail Johnson of Petersburg Va.
+He leaves to cherish his memories two sons; Franklin Johnson (Laretha) of Columbus Ga. and David Johnson of McKenney, VA; four daughters, Joyce Woodson (Andre') of Petersburg Va., Louise Winfield (Isham) of Dinwiddie, VA, Mary Bell (Kervin) of Petersburg, VA, and Gloria Woolridge of Dewitt, VA; 22 grandchildren; 19 great grandchildren; two brothers Sam Banks of Baltimore, MD, Julius Banks of Petersburg, VA; six sisters Helen Cameron, Mary Johnson, Corrine Taylor all of Ford, VA, Bertha Reese and Eleanor Ledbetter (Carlton) of Petersburg, VA, and Shirley Coleman of Church Road, VA,; 2 sister-in- law, Cora Johnson and Alice Johnson of Petersburg, Va, and a devoted daughter-in-law Gail Johnson of Petersburg, VA.

-Funeral services for Jasper Banks will be held 12 noon,Tuesday, July 21, 2020 at Mt.
-Level Baptist Church Cemetery, Amelia, Va.

 In keeping with the guidelines set forth by the state of Virginia, all visitors must wear masks and socially distance themselves at all viewings and services.